Nursing, B.S. (Accelerated)

 Licensure Disclosure

-The curriculum for this program meets the educational requirements for licensure as a Registered Nurse in the State of Missouri.
+The curriculum for this program meets the educational requirements for licensure as a registered nurse in the State of Missouri.
 Note that the Missouri Board of Nursing may impose additional requirements on candidates prior to granting a license; we encourage you to investigate these requirements.
-The Trudy Busch Valentine School of Nursing (TBVSON) has not determined whether the curriculum for this program meets the educational requirements for nursing licensure in any other states or territories.
-We encourage you to investigate the requirements in your state or territory prior to accepting an offer of admission at TBVSON.

 Students with a Non-Nursing Baccalaureate or Higher Degree

 To be considered for admission, you must have completed a baccalaureate or higher degree from a regionally accredited U.S. college or university, or an international equivalent, with a grade point average of 3.20 on a 4.00 system in previous college work.
-All international coursework must be evaluated by an approved evaluation agency (WES or ECE).
+If you do not meet the 3.2 GPA requirement, we have a holistic admissions process.
+This process will be detailed in an official emailed letter to you after your initial application is completed.
+The items we review for holistic admissions are community service, life experience, values, beliefs, integrity, maturity and leadership skills.

-Prior to beginning the program, you must also have successfully completed the following general requirements or comparable courses with a grade of "C" or higher from a regionally accredited university, college or community college:
+Prior to beginning the program, you must complete the following course prerequisites with a grade of "C" or higher from a regionally accredited university, college or community college.
+Contact slunurse@slu.edu for an unofficial transcript review.

 - Chemistry (3 credits)